Recognizing The Signs Of A Rebound Relationship

 “A ‘rebound relationship’ is commonly understood as a relationship that is initiated shortly after a romantic breakup—before the feelings about the former relationship have been resolved.” — Too Fast, Too Soon?
 An Empirical Investigation into Rebound Relationships

-Understanding the characteristics of a rebound relationship
+Understanding the characteristics and signs of a rebound relationship

 While it can be challenging to know exactly how your partner feels or their level of emotional connection to the relationship, you can use a few characteristics of rebounds to help you form an opinion one way or the other.